 Public administration is conducted in a highly unionized environment.
 Public policies and services, therefore, are significantly affected by union-management relations.
 This course explores current issues and trends in public sector union-management relations.
 Particular emphasis is placed on the state's dual role as law-maker and employer, and whether this is compatible with labour rights, diversity and equity, and the public interest.
-Topics explored include: the rise of public sector union resistance to government policy.
+Topics explored include: the rise of public sector unionism, current public sector labour relations legislation, employment restructuring in the public service, and public sector union resistance to government policy.
 Another major theme of the course will involve an analysis of the changing nature of work, focusing on how new information technologies and public sector reform have affected the distribution of power and control in the workplace with a focus on recent organizational changes in the public sector.
 1 Credit